Academic Catalog

 Analysis of the contending theoretical formulations of International Political Economy (IPE), emphasizing the interconnection between economics and politics in the broad context of a global economy and the formulation of national public policy.
 Economic and political policy issues of current national and international significance are emphasized.

-ECON 9H • HONORS POLITICAL ECONOMY
+ECON 9H • HONORS INTERNATIONAL POLITICAL ECONOMY

 ECON 9H Details